gmacario/download-gdp/README.md

 download-gdp
 ============

-Script to help downloading the a binary release of the [GENIVI Demo Platform](https://at.projects.genivi.org/wiki/x/aoCw).
+Helper scripts for downloading a release of the [GENIVI Demo Platform](https://at.projects.genivi.org/wiki/x/aoCw).

 Usage
 -----